jigsawdomains/share/scan_to_batch_pack/README.txt

-Script to create a scan file (an algorithmically generated list of domain names).
-Further scripts may be used to process the scan file.
+Script to create a batch pack, from a scan description.

 Dependencies:
 See common DEPENDENCIES.txt

 Purpose:
-A scan file may be used to measure the domains database.
-It is generally understood that every LLLL.com is registered, and thus any detected unregistered LLLL.com is likely a deficiency of the database.
+A batch pack contains a set of domain names, to be checked for availability against a provided domains database.
+The scan description describes a set of domain names, through a concisely described, algorithmically expanded pattern, which is used to generate an interesting batch pack for assessment.

 Usage:
 source $HOME/virtpython/bin/activate
-python download_zone_file_to_pack.py --help
+python scan_to_batch_pack.py --help